arcus/education_modules/omics_orientation/omics_orientation.md

 ### Genomics

 As the name suggests, genomics is the study of **genomes**.
 A genome is the complete genetic information of an organism, and so the study of genomics is generally focused on identifying and studying the effects of variants within this genetic information.
 In medicine, this can lead to a better understanding of variation in response to pharmacological agents or disease prognoses.
-A commonly conducted type of genomics study is called a **genome-wide association study** (GWAS) which, according to the National Human Genome Research Institute, is "a research approach used to identify genomic variants that are statistically associated with a risk for a disease or a particular trait" (https://www.genome.gov/genetics-glossary/Genome-Wide-Association-Studies#:~:text=A%20genome%2Dwide%20association%20study,disease%20or%20a%20particular%20trait).
+A commonly conducted type of genomics study is called a **genome-wide association study** (GWAS) which, [according to the National Human Genome Research Institute](https://www.genome.gov/genetics-glossary/Genome-Wide-Association-Studies#:~:text=A%20genome%2Dwide%20association%20study,disease%20or%20a%20particular%20trait), is "a research approach used to identify genomic variants that are statistically associated with a risk for a disease or a particular trait."
 In these studies, "thousands of individuals are genotyped for more than a million genetic markers, and statistically significant differences in minor allele frequencies between cases and controls are considered evidence of association" (Hasin et al., 2017).

 Genomics vs. genetics
 =====